 What is ECM?

-Enterprise content management (ECM) is the management, organization, and distribution of content and information across the entire asset lifecycle, from content and data creation to archive and disposal.
+Enterprise content management (ECM) is the management, organization, and distribution of content — typically business content — and information across the entire asset lifecycle, from content and data creation to archive and disposal.

 What is DAM?

-Unlike ECM, DAM is a discipline that has a single technology dedicated to its support.
-A DAM system makes it easier for organizations to manage and access marketing and creative content, such as promotional videos, brand images, design files, and sales collateral.
-As part of their ECM efforts, a business may use a DAM system to store and organize their entire library of content and digital assets rather than using a file-sharing tool like Google Drive, local servers, or external drives, and disks.
+The focus of DAM is a little narrower than ECM, as this software is typically used to make it easier for organizations to manage and access marketing and creative content, such as promotional videos, brand images, design files, and sales collateral.
+A business may use a DAM system as part of their ECM efforts to store, organize, and share business content — rather than using a file-sharing tool like Google Drive, local servers, or external drives, and disks.

 The difference (and relationship) between ECM and DAM

 The difference between ECM and DAM can feel a little convoluted since they both help manage, store, and distribute files.
 So it’s helpful to think about them in terms of the content they store and what’s needed to effectively manage each content type.
 At their core, both ECM and DAM technology should include:

 - Workflow management

 But if these elements are found in multiple technologies then which one(s) do you really need?
 That’s a good question.